 1. Job Prospects

-As practical as it sounds, discussing about job prospects is a must when deciding on your choice of university.
+As practical as it sounds, discussing job prospects is a must when deciding on your choice of university.
 After all, it is what the school supposedly prepares you for by the end of the 3 or 4 years.
 If you intend to work overseas upon graduation, you may want to consider a university that is better known on a global scale.
 Among the 6 local universities, NUS is placed highest in the worldwide university ranking, whichever one that you refer to.
 Most people in the far corners of the world will only recognize NUS as the only university in Singapore.
 By virtue of its name, people will take that it is the best university.

 2. Further Studies

 Doing a masters degree has become increasingly popular among graduates who want to have a competitive edge in finding a job.
 A PhD program is pursued by those who are dedicated to research in the future.
 Graduate schools are particular about the background of your undergraduate program.
-If you are coming from a school that has a longer tradition and international reputation, you are more likely to get in a good graduate program.
-Moreover, the connection between your undergraduate department and the graduate program department is also critical to how favorably admission officers look at your application.
+If you are coming from a school that has a long tradition and international reputation, you are more likely to get into a good graduate program.
+Moreover, the connection between your undergraduate department and the graduate program department is also critical to how favourably admission officers look at your application.
 While you are choosing a university and considering further education, do look into the background of the department under which you will pursue your bachelor’s degree.

 University is more than a place in which you study.
 It is a place where you live and spend four years of what will probably make up the best part of your life.
 People in their 20s want to try new things, make new friends and go out and see the world.
-Make sure that you have such opportunities in the university of your choice.
+Make sure that you have such opportunities in the University of your choice.
 While academic considerations are important, some non-academic considerations should also play an important role for you to make a balanced and informed decision.

 Firstly, let us begin by talking about something less visible but no less important: culture.
 It is fair to say that the 6 universities in Singapore have yet to form the distinctive identities that we see in many Western universities.
 However, there are still some notable differences that you may want to consider.
 SMU has a business-oriented culture.
 Students are encouraged to take initiative and be proactive.
 This can be seen in their seminar teaching style, or more interestingly, in how actively SMU students approach employers during career fairs and hand over their name cards.